wallarm/product-documentation/docs/latest/user-guides/settings/integrations/webhook-examples/logstash-qradar.md

 * Incoming webhook processing is configured in the `input` section:
     * All HTTP and HTTPS traffic is sent to 5044 Logstash port
-    * SSL certificate for HTTPS connection is located within the file `/etc/pki/ca.pem`
+    * Certificate for HTTPS connection to Logstash is located within the file `/etc/server.crt`
+    * Private key for the certificate is located within the file `/etc/server.key`
 * Forwarding logs to QRadar and log output are configured in the `output` section:
     * All event logs are forwarded from Logstash to QRadar at the IP address `https://109.111.35.11:514`
     * Logs are forwarded from Logstash to QRadar in the JSON format according to the [Syslog](https://en.wikipedia.org/wiki/Syslog) standard